Hire a Princess Yacht

-However, when we talk about private yacht hire, what we generally mean is either bareboat rental or crewed charter.
+When we talk about private yacht hire, what we generally mean is either bareboat rental or crewed charter.
 In the former case, renting tends to involve a small boat that you load up with your own equipment and helm yourself.
 You usually borrow it for anything from an hour to a day and then hand it back so you can get on with the rest of your holiday.

 Chartering a luxury yacht, meanwhile, is a more complex affair.
-It involves much larger, more luxurious yachts, which are equipped for extended liveaboard operation and crewed by specialist professionals.
+It involves much larger, more luxurious yachts, which are equipped for extended live aboard operation and crewed by specialist professionals.
 There are still options for properly qualified mariners to embark on bareboat charter holidays, but for most, the modern yacht charter is a fully immersive lifestyle experience, arranged around a bespoke itinerary in a destination of your choice.
 Rather than having to be accountable for the vessel, the yacht’s charter crew and management team are specifically geared up to lavish you with a level of service you will rarely, if ever, have experienced before.
 And if that appeals to you, it’s a disarmingly simple job to make it happen…

 Think about when, where and who

-The world’s major charter operators have very effective online resources, enabling you to browse destinations, vessels and recommended cruising itineraries.
+There are very effective online resources, enabling you to browse destinations, vessels and recommended cruising itineraries.
 You can inspect specific stopovers, examine seasonal prices and work out what kinds of destination, boat and time of year are most likely to work for you.

 While the standard capacity for a superyacht charter is from ten to 12 guests, there are also now plenty of yachts on the global market that can accommodate well in excess of 20 people.
-So while the standard price for a week’s luxury yacht charter might look intimidating, when divided between you and some likeminded friends, it can become genuinely realistic.
+So while the standard price for a week’s luxury yacht charter might look intimidating, when divided between you and some like-minded friends, it can become genuinely realistic.
 Once you’re clear on who’s coming, where you’d like to go and when you’re all available, it’s time to pick your favoured charter company and give them a call.

 Talk to the charter management team

 When you call the charter team, you will be assigned a specialist charter broker.
-He will discuss your favoured destinations and timings, before moving on to more detailed issues like the ages, profiles and preferences of the various guests.
+He or she will discuss your favoured destinations and timings, before moving on to more detailed issues like the ages, profiles and preferences of the various guests.
 He will cover any special activities or events you have in mind and it pays to be explicit because the options are vast…

 You can enjoy private barbecues on isolated beaches, take helicopter tours or receive qualified instruction in powerboating, sailing or diving.
 You can go deep sea fishing, whale watching or kayaking.
 You can step ashore for cocktails, nightclubs and DJ sets or you can stay on board for the simple pleasures of a pristine anchorage with glorious views and a menu generated specifically for you by your on board chef.